-Before coming in for a session, we ask that all guests complete this health intake to ensure that it is safe to receive cryotherapy.
+Before coming in for a session, we ask that all guests complete an intake form to ensure that it is safe to receive Whole Body Cryotherapy.
 It is crucial that the skin is clean and dry (no sweat, oil or lotion).
 If you wear a bathing suit or outfit that is free of metal while exposing as much skin as possible (while still covering sensitive areas), that would be awesome!
 If not, we just ask that you wear clean, dry undergarments, and we’ll provide you with a robe before your service.
 Your cryotherapy experience from start to finish should only take about 15 minutes.

 Who cannot receive cryotherapy?

 The extreme temperatures of cryotherapy puts the body under eustress (or beneficial stress), and so it is contraindicated for certain conditions.
 Each guest fills out a detailed health intake form before coming in for cryotherapy.
 People who have any of the conditions listed below cannot received cryotherapy.

 • Deep Vein Thrombosis (DVT) or known circulatory dysfunction (blood clots)